Sikorsky CH-53 Sea Stallion: Israel

-On 2 October 1969, the first S-65C-3 (CH-53D) helicopters were delivered to Israel of an initial order of seven.
-At the time, the country was engaged in the War of Attrition, and thus the type was quickly dispatched into combat.
+On 2 October 1969, the first S-65C-3 (CH-53D) helicopters were delivered to Israel, of an initial order of seven.
+At the time, Israel was engaged in the War of Attrition, and the type was quickly dispatched into combat.
 Receiving the Hebrew name Yas'ur (Petrel), a further 35 helicopter were delivered to fulfil subsequent orders.
-On 6 August 1970, the first Yas'ur squadron was established.
+In August 1970, the first Yas'ur squadron was established.
 For several decades, the type has served as the primary cargo helicopters of the IAF, being routinely used to carry both troops and heavy equipment.

-In 1969, during the War of Attrition, IAF CH-53s landed in Egypt and conveyed a captured Soviet advanced radar system back to Israel for examination by Israeli scientists and engineers (see Operation Rooster 53).
-The Yas'ur was also used in various other capacities during the conflict, including the retrieval of a navigator from a downed IAF F-4 Phantom II under sustained enemy fire on 30 June 1970.
+In 1969, during the War of Attrition, IAF CH-53s landed in Egypt and conveyed a captured Soviet advanced radar system back to Israel for examination by Israeli scientists and engineers, during Operation Rooster 53.
+The Yas'ur was used in other capacities during the conflict, including the retrieval of a navigator from a downed IAF F-4 Phantom II under sustained enemy fire on 30 June 1970.